Source: Mitchell International

 The latest report is also packed full of key industry insights and useful information, including Mitchell’s extensive collision repair and total loss data, rental data for repairable vehicles, and an in-depth look at the Canadian collision summary report.

 About the Industry Trends Report

-First published in April 2001, Mitchell’s ITR now reaches more than 30,000 collision and casualty industry professionals and provides meaningful visibility into data-driven trends in the P&C and collision repair markets.
-The complete report is available at www.mitchell.com/industry-trends-reports.
+Now in its 17th year, Mitchell’s ITR reaches more than 30,000 collision and casualty industry professionals and provides meaningful visibility into data-driven trends in the P&C and collision repair markets.
+The complete reports are available at www.mitchell.com/news/industry-trends-reports.

 About Mitchell International

 Headquartered in San Diego, California, Mitchell International, Inc. delivers smart technology solutions that simplify and accelerate claims handling, repair processes and pharmacy transactions, driving more accurate, consistent and cost-effective resolutions.
 Mitchell integrates deep industry expertise into its workflow solutions, providing unparalleled access to data, advanced analytics and decision support tools.
 Mitchell’s comprehensive solution portfolio and robust SaaS infrastructure connect its customers in ways that enable tens of millions of electronic transactions to be processed each month for more than 300 insurance providers, over 65,000 pharmacies and 30,000 collision repair facilities, as well as countless other Property & Casualty industry supply partners across the Americas and Europe.
 For more information, please visit www.mitchell.com.